ad93/FairSumm/README.md

 #### Output
 The obtained summary of specified number of tweets will get stored in the *Summaries* folder.<br/>

+If you set the evaluation variable to 1 then Rouge scores will be evaluated and stored as described below: <br/>
 Rouge 1 and Rouge 2 Recall and F-scores will be stored in Final\_Output.txt in the following order (separated by tabs):

 	 -SummaryName	Rouge-1 Recall	Rouge-1 F-Score	Rouge-2 Recall	Rouge2- F-Score

+In case you need to add more human generated summary you can add them in the Test_Summaries folder of the corresponding dataset.

 ### Miscellaneous